slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    }

-5.

-Run the following to install and configure Riemann service.
+5. Run the following to install and configure the Riemann service.

 The command below is required to be ran if you are upgrading an existing SlipStream instance.
 You don't need to run the command below